Kinney, Minnesota

 Kinney is a city in Saint Louis County, Minnesota, United States.
-The population was 169 at the time of the 2010 census.
+The population was 152 at the time of the 2020 census.

 History

 Kinney gets its name from Hon.
-O. D. Kinney, who was one of the original European owners of the Merritt site in 1892 along with Judge J.T.
+O. D. Kinney (Orrin Day Kinney; 1845–1911), who was one of the original European owners of the Merritt site in 1892 along with Judge J.T.
 Hale, and Capt.
 Joseph Sellwood.
 The land was originally occupied by Algonquian-speaking tribes, including the Ojibwe, Ottawa, and Potawatomi.